 ALSO READWe have another Gandhiji in PM Narendra Modi: Sharma Mahesh Sharma likens PM Modi with Mahatma Gandhi PM Modi to launch Mahatma Gandhi exhibition, marking 100 years of Champaran Satyagraha PM to inaugurate exhibition marking 100 yrs of Bapu's Bapu Ko Karyanjali - Re-envisioning the Champaran Satyagraha on its 100th anniversary

+Millions of Indians responded to Mahatma Gandhi's clarion call and the mantra of 'Do or Die'," Sharma said.
 A film on the passing of the Quit India Resolution, the arrest of freedom fighters, the role of the INA and Subhas Chandra Bose also forms a part of the exhibition.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)